swiftlang/swift-evolution/proposals/0311-task-locals.md

       \- preheatOven -----------------x |                 [10s]
                                         \--cook---------x      [5s]
 ```

 * diagram only for illustration purposes, generally this is displayed using fancy graphics and charts in tracing UIs.

 Such diagrams allow developers to naturally "spot" and profile the parallel execution of their code.
 Values declared as `async let` introduce concurrency to the program's execution, which can be visualized using such diagrams and also easily spot which operations dominate the execution time and need to be sped up or perhaps parallelized more.
 In the above example, we notice that since `preheatOven` takes 10 seconds in any case, even if we sped up `chopVegetables` we will _not_ have sped up the entire `makeDinner` task because it is dominated by the preheating.
 If we were able to optimize the `cook()` function though we could shave off 5 seconds off our dinner preparation!

 #### Distributed Tracing

-So far this is on-par with an always on "profiler" that is sampling a production service, however it does only sample a single node -- all the code is on the same machine...
+So far this is on-par with an always-on "profiler" that is sampling a production service, however it does only sample a single node -- all the code is on the same machine...

 The most exciting bit about distributed tracing is that the same trace graphs can automatically be produced even _across libraries_ and across nodes in a _distributed system_.
 Thanks to HTTP Clients, Servers and RPC systems being aware of the metadata carried by asynchronous tasks, we are able to carry tracing beyond single-nodes, and easily trace distributed systems.

-> For in depth details about this subject, please refer to [Swift Distribted Tracing](https://github.com/apple/swift-distributed-tracing).
+> For in depth details about this subject, please refer to [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing).

 If, for whatever reason, we had to extract `chopVegetables()` into a _separate (web) service_, the exact same code can be written -- and if the networking library used to make calls to this *"ChoppingService"* are made, the trace is automatically propagated to the remote node and the full trace now will include spans from multiple machines (!).
 To visualize this we can show this as: